mcastagnaa/PerfNCCF/NCCFPerf.md

 The objective of an asset management company is to sell as many of their fund as they can using scalable operations (i.e. without incurring in excess operational costs).

 Sure there are management fees that needs to be accounted for as well; but the focus of this analysis are retail products, not mandates or Hedge Funds.
-Retail products only rarely command performance fees [1].
+Retail products only rarely command performance fees.

 This papers demonstrate that there is a very weak statistical relationship between a fund performance and the net client cash-flows (NCCF - the difference between subscriptions and redemptions).
 That is: there is no clear relationship between the fund manager success in terms of fund returns (using all possible different measures) and its commercial success (as measured by the increase of AuMs).